Last updated: June 2026

 At what acquisition price does the 5% cash requirement become too large for SBA 7(a)?

 The SBA 7(a) loan maximum is $5M.
 At a $5M acquisition, the buyer cash injection at 5% would be $250,000.
-Most buyers targeting the upper end of the SBA range either use ROBS to supplement their cash or structure a larger seller note on standby.
+Most buyers targeting the upper end of the SBA range either use ROBS to supplement their cash or structure a larger seller note on full standby.
 Regalis Capital focuses on deals in the $500K to $5M range, and the equity injection structure scales linearly across that range.

 Ready to Model Your Equity Injection?